Hoppseoy® RETURN TO BASE

 Personal or corporate data appearing in breach databases, dark web marketplaces, or hacker forums.

 All investigations are conducted with full discretion.
-Client confidentiality is not a policy — it is an operational requirement.
+Client confidentiality isn't a policy.
+It's a hard operational requirement.
 Findings are never discussed with third parties without explicit client authorization.

 Investigation Process